somedatapacket/docs.humio.com/content/installation/cluster_setup.md

 The Zookeeper and Kafka instances must run on ports, that the Humio instances can connect to.
 The suggested setup below maps the user "Humio" on the host machine to the user "Humio" inside the Docker containers and runs the Kafka, zookeeper and Humio processes as that user.
 This allows the processes to write to the mounted data directories.
-Tailor according to your needs and make sure the "/data/" directories are on a mount point with sufficient storage. (e.g. probably not "/")
+Tailor according to your needs and make sure the `/data/` directories are on a mount point with sufficient storage. (e.g. probably not "/")

-The data is split on 4 mountpoints, in the example configurations below on these prefixes:
+The data is split on 4 mounting points, in the example configurations below on these prefixes:

-1. /data/logs holds logfiles from the various processes.
+1. `/data/logs` holds log files from the various processes.
-2. /data/zookeeper-data holds zookeeper data.
+2. `/data/zookeeper-data` holds zookeeper data.
 (Not much)
-3. /data/kafka-data holds Kafka data.
+3. `/data/kafka-data` holds Kafka data.
-4. /data/humio-data holds Humio data.
+4. `/data/humio-data` holds Humio data.

 The following shows how to use the `humio/humio-kafka` image to set up Zookeeper and Kafka in a 3 machine cluster.